Adeel-AA/AppleNeuralHash2ONNX/README.md

 To run the Docker image interactively run on the Docker host:

 `docker run --privileged -ti --name neuralhash neuralhash /bin/bash`

-If you are on Windows and using a Bash shell, run on the Docker host:

-`MSYS_NO_PATHCONV=1 docker run --privileged -ti --name neuralhash neuralhash /bin/bash`

 Once you have logged into the Docker image, you must run the script.sh on the container to generate the ONNX model: